Aveshnee/Capstone-Investment-and-Bond-Calculator/README.md

-# Capstone-Investment-and-Bond-Calculator
+apstone-Investment-and-Bond-Calculator

 ## Level 1 SE Investment and Bond Calculator

 ## Project 1 - Variables and Control Structures**

-** Task assumes that you have been approached by a small financial company and asked to create a program that allows the user to access two different financial calculators: an investment calculator and a home loan.
+** Task assumes that you have been approached by a small financial company and asked to create a program that allows the user to access two different financial calculators: an investment calculator and a home loan repayment calculator.
-** repayment calculator###

 ** User chooses between options for Investment or Bond.